 Eat like an Astronaut

 Here on the Space Coast, we like to fuel up before we have fun.
-Start with the famous pre-launch breakfast of Steak and Eggs at Sunrise Diner in Cocoa Beach or Too Cool Cafe in Indian Harbor Beach.
+Start with the famous pre-launch breakfast of Steak and Eggs at Sunrise Diner in Cocoa Beach, Zachary's Restaurant in the City of Cape Canaveral, or Too Cool Cafe in Indian Harbor Beach.
 Then make like Gemini 3 Astronaut, John Young and smuggle a Ruben Sandwich into your picnic basket.
 Looking for a real Space Coast delicacy?
 Whenever you see a Mahi Ruben on ANY menu, order it!
 Trust us, your dining options on the Space Coast are better than anything you can get on the ISS.

 Adult Astronauts can enjoy a drink at one of the final remnants of the Space Race.
 The Mouse Trap Bar at the Cocoa Beach Fish Camp Grill is where astronauts used to belly-up before blasting off.
 Back in the 60s and 70s, this building was known as The Mouse Trap and while the original restaurant has since closed, it’s been replaced by an incredible Old-Florida-style Fish Camp.
-The bar in the middle has held onto some memorabilia like the tin ceiling, mirrors, and stained glass our first astronauts peered into, and gazed upon as they got ready to take flight!
+This bar has held onto some space-race memorabilia like the tin ceiling, mirrors, and stained glass our first astronauts peered into, and gazed upon as they got ready to take flight!

 You cannot live a day like an astronaut on the Space Coast without freeze dried ice cream.
 Thankfully you can grab this at the Kennedy Space Center Visitor Complex, but we can do you one better!
 Follow @CosmosIceCreamTruck on Facebook and Instagram to find out where the world's largest ice cream truck is at while you're on vacation.
 This double decker bus is serving up some of the coldest, creamiest, out-of-this-world nitrogen-infused ice cream on the planet.
 There are some perks to keeping your feet on the ground, and ice cream is one of them!